gitcordier/FunctionalAnalysis/README.md

 - FA_DM.pdf Output from compilation.You can also get an html output from [Hevea](http://hevea.inria.fr) compilation, see HOWTO.
-- FA_DM.tex, or FA_DM_lua.tex, the master document.
+- FA_DM.tex, the master document.
 - FA_mainmatter.tex
 - FA_chapter_1.tex
 - chapter_1/